FWGS/xash3d-fwgs/README.md

 ### Developers

 + For compiling, run `git submodule init && git submodule update`.
 Otherwise you will get an empty APK, without any libraries.
-+ We use our SDL2 fork.
-See https://github.com/mittorn/SDL-mirror
++ ~~We use our SDL2 fork.
+See https://github.com/mittorn/SDL-mirror~~.
+Nevermind.
+We don't use SDL2 anymore.